John2143/johnhud/Readme.md

   - --new,-n | Creates a new skill tree
   - --force,-f | Force the deleteion
   - Tree | The name of the skilltree or the ID of the skilltree(first is 1, second is 2...)

+### Module: pd2stats.lua
+ - /commend <name> <reason>: Comment a player or players.
+Valid reasons:
+  - teacher, t | They are a good teacher
+  - friendly, f, kind, k | They were nice to play with
+  - leader, l | They are a good leader
+ - /report <name> <reason>:  Report a player for bad conduct.
+Valid reasons:
+  - cheater, c | They have used some kind of cheat such as impossible skill builds or infinite ammo.
+  - greifing, g | This is any type of purposful misconduct that is meant to hinder the ability to successfully complete the heist.
+Some examples would be team damage, shooting a loud gun during stealth, not being in the escape, or throwing bags to unreachable positions
+  - abuse, a | Abusing host privelages(probably).
+Some examples would be using a mutator, kicking as the game ends, or greifing(without fear of being kicked).